Top Change

 Cons

-• Requires consistent practice to maintain invisibility
+• Requires significant practice to master

 Effect